 Labeling of radioactive items and containers of radioactive material is required under some circumstances to alert individuals to the radiological hazards associated with those items or containers.
-DOE has provided appropriate guidance for implementing these requirements in Chapter 12 of DOE G 441.1-1C, Radiation Protection Programs Guide, and in the RCS.
+DOE has provided appropriate guidance for implementing these requirements in Chapter 12 of DOE G 441.1-1C, Radiation Protection Programs Guide for Use with Title 10, Code of Federal Regulations, Part 835, Occupational Radiation Protection, and in the RCS.

-The thresholds under which radioactive material labeling is required are provided in 10 CFR 835.605, which requires labeling when the total quantity of radioactive material exceeds one tenth of the 10 CFR 835 Appendix E values.
+The thresholds under which radioactive material labeling is required are provided in 10 CFR 835.605, which requires labeling when the total quantity of radioactive material exceeds one-tenth of the 10 CFR Part 835 Appendix E values.
 Appendix E does not currently provide a specific value for STCs, but does provide a value for tritium.
 This value is applicable to radioactive items and containers of radioactive material containing STCs.